rajankanaujiya/rajankanaujiya/README.md

 - 👀 I’m interested in Software developement specially Mobile apps
 - 🌱 I’m currently learning Nodejs, Mongodb,
 - 💞️ I’m looking to collaborate on React Native projects
-- 📫 How to reach me rajankumar148@gmail.com, insta: rajanrek
+- 📫 How to reach me rajankumar148@gmail.com

 <!---
 rajankanaujiya/rajankanaujiya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.